Fifteen Years Later

 Even though the final stunt before intermission was the largest set piece, I still didn’t find it to be the puppeteers’ finest hour.
 The four of them are responsible for nine characters, in both voice and action.
 They switch puppets with incredible ease and even converse with themselves when the scene calls for it.
 I’ve never seen doubling quite like it, and that alone was worth the price of admission (A standout moment is the choreography during “You Can Be as Loud as the Hell You Want (When You’re Makin’ Love)”).

 This show was written around 2002, so the struggling economy presented in Avenue Q probably held up longer than it should have, given the 2008 financial crisis, but the show’s gleeful attitude towards gentrification was out of date even on Broadway only three years later, when Lin-Manuel Miranda’s In the Heights came out.
 By the same token (no pun intended), the politics of representation in the show could use an update.
-Christmas Eve is a very strangely out-of-place stereotype in an otherwise progressive show (Lucy the Slut notwithstanding), and Kate Monster didn’t really do much of consequence throughout the story, but this was indicative of my largest issue with the show.
+Christmas Eve is a distractingly out-of-place stereotype in an otherwise progressive show (Lucy the Slut notwithstanding), and Kate Monster didn’t really do much of consequence throughout the story, but this was indicative of my largest issue with the show.

 The monsters-as-minority metaphor doesn’t really hold up to scrutiny.
 Monsters are supposed to be a disenfranchised minority within the world of Avenue Q. It seems like the show both wants them to be Hispanic, (based on their likely location in New York and Lopez’s background) but it does everything it can to avoid a direct comparison in the text of the show.
 For some reason, Kate and minor character Trekkie Monster are the only monster characters, but Kate doesn’t look monstrous, while Trekkie does.
 We also know being a puppet doesn’t make you a monster, because “Everyone’s A Little Bit Racist” tells us Princeton isn’t one.
 This could be a point about white vs. nonwhite Hispanics, but it doesn’t feel that way.
 Kate’s stated purpose in the show was to start a school for monsters, but we never understand why this is necessary, other than they are discriminated against interpersonally.
 It’s never made clear why monsters are so disenfranchised that they need to be wholly segregated.